wobsoriano/undo-stacker/README.md

 # undo-stacker

-A Port of [svelte-undo](https://github.com/Rich-Harris/svelte-undo) without svelte.
 A small utility for managing an undo stack.

 ## Usage